chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 01: Intro to Experiment Design and Recommendation Engines/README.md

 avoid that subconscious bias from having an effect.
 In particular, the double-blind design hides condition information from both the administrator and participant in order to have a strong rein on experimenter-based biases.

+## SMART Mnemonic for Experiment Design
+There's a mnemonic called SMART for teams to plan out projects that also happens to apply pretty well for creating experiments.
+The letters of SMART stand for:

+- Specific: Make sure the goals of your experiment are specific.
+- Measurable: Outcomes must be measurable using objective metrics
+- Achievable: The steps taken for the experiment and the goals must be realistic.
+- Relevant: The experiment needs to have purpose behind it.
+- Timely: Results must be obtainable in a reasonable time frame.

+There are also other words possible for the mnemonic, such as Actionable and Realistic.
+Ultimately, however, the message is pretty much the same, with the dimensions switched around a bit.
+Note, however, that the mnemonic doesn't cover certain considerations important to experiment design.
+Considerations of ethical issues or bias will need to be considered separately, so don't just take the mnemonic as the final judge of whether your experiment is ready to proceed!